songyandong/documentation/guide/Architecture.md

 ## Network Layer

 Communication among different nodes in PPIO’s network is based on a set of P2P protocols that include the following:
 - Transmission: Supports TCP and UDP based transmission.
-To improve efficiency and reliability, KCP, QUIC and SCTP protocols can also be used.
+To improve efficiency and reliability, KCP[1], QUIC[2] and SCTP[3] protocols can also be used.

 - Connectivity： NAT traversal technologies are essential to guarantee connectivity.
 PPIO utilizes STUN (Session Traversal Utilities for NAT) and network relay to help set up connections between nodes behind gateways.